 python3.13 -m pip install psycopg2-binary # or the package that failed

 If compilation still fails, the package may not have released Python 3.13 wheels yet.
-Check the package’s PyPI page or GitHub releases to confirm support before reporting a bug.
+Check the package’s PyPI package page or GitHub releases to confirm support before reporting a bug.

 If python3.13 -m venv reports that ensurepip is unavailable, install the venv package for PPA builds or confirm you set --with-ensurepip=install for source builds: